brave/browser-laptop/docs/state.md

       fingerprintingProtection: boolean,
       flash: (number|boolean), // approval expiration time if allowed, false if never allow
       ledgerPayments: boolean, // False if site should not be paid by the ledger.
 Defaults to true.
+      ledgerPaymentsShown: boolean, // False if site should not be paid by the ledger and should not be shown in the UI.
+Defaults to true.
       runInsecureContent: boolean // Allow active mixed content }
   },